test text

 Your book description has one job: convince someone who's never heard of you to click "buy now."
 Yet most authors struggle to write effective blurbs, either underselling their stories or overwhelming readers with too much information.

-This four-week course teaches you the psychology and craft behind book descriptions that convert.
-Whether you're self-publishing or working with a traditional publisher you'll learn to write blurbs that capture attention, build intrigue, and compel action.
-This isn't just about summarizing your plot, it's about understanding what makes readers buy.
+This three-week intensive course teaches you the psychology and craft behind book descriptions that convert.
+Whether you're self-publishing or working with a traditional publisher, you'll learn to write blurbs that capture attention, build intrigue, and compel action.
+This isn't just about summarizing your plot; it's about understanding what makes readers buy.

 This class is all about writing and revising.
 You'll create multiple versions of your book blurb, test different approaches, and learn what resonates with your target readers.
 We'll analyze dozens of successful book descriptions across genres, identifying patterns and techniques you can immediately apply.

 Each week includes guided writing exercises, peer feedback sessions where you'll see what makes other readers want to buy, and detailed instructor critiques.
-You'll also learn to "shop" the competition—researching comparable titles to understand what works in your specific market.
-By week four, you'll be testing variations and learning to think like a marketer, not just a writer.
+You'll also learn to "shop" the competition, researching comparable titles to understand what works in your specific market.
+By week three, you'll be testing variations and learning to think like a marketer, not just a writer.

 MEET YOUR INSTRUCTOR